Kerma culture: 21st century archaeology and biological anthropology

 S.O.Y.
 Keita, conducted an anthropological study which examined the crania of groups in the North African region which included samples from Kerma, circa 2000 BC, the Maghreb region, circa 1500 BC, and 1st dynasty crania from the royal tombs in Abydos, Egypt.
 The results of the study determined the predominant pattern of the First Dynasty Egyptian crania was "Southern" or a "tropical African variant" (though others were also observed), which had affinities with Kerma Kushites.
 The general results demonstrate greater affinity with Upper Nile Valley groups, but also suggest clear change from earlier craniometric trends, with numerous 1st dynasty crania from Abydos classified into the "northern Egyptian-Maghreb" series.
 The gene flow and movement of northern officials to the important southern city may explain the findings.

+Genetics

+A 2022 study by Ke Wang and colleagues analysed ancient genome-wide DNA retrieved from the naturally mummified hair of an individual belonging to a rural agro-pastoral population linked with the Kerma culture, dating from circa 2000 BC.
+This individual, from Kadruka in Upper Nubia, was found to be genetically indistinguishable from contemporary Pastoral Neolithic individuals in eastern Africa (in modern-day Kenya and Tanzania), who themselves carried a mix of ancestries consisting of approximately 60% East African-related ancestry (modelled as a mix of Dinka and Mota ancestries) and 40% ancestry related to "sampled present-day groups from northern Africa and the Levant" (modelled as Chalcolithic Israel ancestry).
+The Kadruka individual showed a similar mix of ancestries.
+The close relatedness of the Kadruka individual to early pastoral populations in eastern Africa is consistent with evidence for the dispersal of herding populations southwards along the Nile River Valley, with the Kadruka individual representing a possible genetic source population for early eastern African pastoralists.